giuliodondi/kOS-Shuttle_OPS1/README.md

 - **Script**

 Put the contents of the Script folder inside Ship/Script so that kOS can see all the files.
-In particular, you will only run one of two script files:
+There are a few scripts you can run:
-- **shuttle.ks** to launch the Shuttle from the launchpad according to specified mission parameters (read on to learn about mission setup).
+- **ops1.ks** to setup a launch of the Shuttle from the launchpad according to specified mission parameters (read on to learn about mission setup).
-- **shuttle3a.ks** is an identical script with special parameters for Polar orbit launches from Vandenberg
+- **ops13a.ks** is an identical script with special parameters for Polar orbit launches from Vandenberg

-There is also a **node.ks** script, this is a little manoeuvre node executor that I use to execute OMS burns in orbit, it takes care of the offset OMS thrust position (so it even works with a single OMS burn) and is compatible with nodes created with Principia
+- **node.ks** a little manoeuvre node executor that I use to execute OMS burns in orbit, it takes care of the offset OMS thrust position (so it even works with a single OMS burn) and is compatible with nodes created with Principia

 # Setup